Evidence-Based Design

 Expert Opinion

-Input from experienced designers, product leaders, or stakeholders based on intuition, heuristics, and prior experience.
+Input based on intuition and prior experience.

 Level